Tuesday, October 29, 2024

 Please note that the content of this post primarily consists of articles available from Wikipedia or other free sources online.

-01 photograph, Middle East Artists, THE ART OF WAR, Hayv Kahraman's Chained, with Footnotes #97
+01 Work, Middle East Artists, THE ART OF WAR, Henry Zaidan's Mother and Child, with Footnotes #83

 Images are copyright of their respective owners, assignees or others.
 Some Images may be subject to copyright